digital-work-lab/digital-work-lecture/10-knowledge-intensive-services.md

 <!-- _class: centered -->

-# Reminder: first summaries can be submitted next week
+# Reminder: final summaries can be submitted next week

 ---